Partnership on AI Assembles Global Community To Build a Healthy Information Ecosystem

 Meedan is a technology non-profit that builds software and initiatives to strengthen global journalism, digital literacy, and accessibility of information for the world.
 Turning to Meedan’s experience in building programs with newsrooms, civil society, NGOs, and academic institutions, Meedan will help advance information integrity efforts with the Partnership.

-Dr Scott A. Hale, Meedan’s Director of Research, said, “Tackling misinformation and other harmful content at scale requires a thoughtful combination of human and machine intelligence, social and computational science, and industry and academic expertise.
+“Tackling misinformation and other harmful content at scale requires a thoughtful combination of human and machine intelligence, social and computational science, and industry and academic expertise.
 We are excited to help bridge these divides and work with the Partnership to understand how approaches, data, and knowledge can be shared securely and ethically.”